 One last thought about transitions…

-It may seem that you have to wait on every last student before you can move on to the next activity, but this is absolutely not true.
+It may seem that you have to wait for every last student before you can move on to the next activity, but this is absolutely not true.
 I can think of many times that I have begun my next lesson or activity while I still had some stragglers.
 My thought process was this, they’ll get caught up.
 They should have been over here or ready.
 But this is after I have already taught the procedures and the routine has been consistent since day one.
 There’s no excuse.
 When those students catch up with me later saying “I didn’t hear the first part” (which you’ll be surprised how many do hear as they are shuffling around) I point them to the chart, the board, or even a friend to catch up.
 I also remind them of the expectations to move into the activity faster.
 If it becomes a repeated problem, then I often will create a behavior contract just as I would with any behavior issue so that together we can find a solution to the repeated problem.

 Classroom transitions can waste a lot of time and it can easily become frustrating to a teacher without the proper strategies in place.
 When well planned and taught transition procedures are in place, there is minimal work on the teacher and students are not idle waiting.
 And that’s what we want – classroom transitions that save time!